 Recycle or Reuse your old electronics

-Find a trustworthy IT Asset Disposal company who will securely dispose of your end-of-life IT equipment as well as any confidential data it may possess.
+Find a trustworthy IT Asset Disposal company that will securely dispose of your end-of-life IT equipment as well as any confidential data it may possess.

-Have a secure destruction policy in place for electronic media can play an important part in compliance and ensures that build-up of stock-pile data is managed effectively.
+Having a secure destruction policy in place for electronic media can play an important part in compliance and ensures that the build-up of stock-pile data is managed effectively.

 The most efficient way to destroy hardware and documentation is via physical destruction via Data Shredding and Degaussing.
 These processes render information held illegible and unrecoverable.